What is the doctor of pharmacy?

 If I submit more than the maximum number of letters of recommendation for my Pharm.D. application, will all of them be reviewed?

 No. The maximum number of references PharmCAS will accept is four.
 Do not submit additional letters of recommendation directly to the UNC Eshelman School of Pharmacy.
-We only require three letters of recommendation but if you submit four through PharmCAS we will read them all.
+We only require two letters of recommendation but if you submit four through PharmCAS we will read them all.

 Is financial aid available?